hzyu17/VIMP/README.md

 ## Examples

-**Safe and robust motion planning: Entropy maximization formulation**
+**1. Safe and robust motion planning: Entropy maximization formulation**

 In a senario with a narrow gap existed between 2 obstacles, classical deterministic motion planner will find a plan that is short, but risky.
 Our method is equivalently entropy-regularized motion planning.
 The objective in the stochastic optimal control problem, $\mathbb{E}_q [J(q)]$, is regularized by the entropy of the trajectory joint distribution $H(q)$.
 The objective we are maximizing is
 $$\mathbb{E}_q [J(q)] + H(q).$$